PrestonRembis/nba-database-project/README.md

 Use pip to install the libraries in own venv, which can be created with:
 ```
 python -m venv venv
-.venv\Scripts\activate # Activates virtual environment (on windows)
+venv\Scripts\activate # Activates virtual environment (on windows)
 ```

 Then run the following to install all needed libraries:
 ```
-pip -r requirements.txt
+pip install -r requirements.txt
 ```

 To run frontend with streamlit:
 ```
 streamlit run main.py
 ```
-This will also scrape data into database as it includes the various steps of doing so
+This will also scrape data into database as it includes the various steps of doing so.
+So it will take a little bit to load if the database hasn't been recently updated.

 # Database